Knowledge Level: Intermediate

 So, just long and steady then?

 No. Strict long and steady winter base training can be effective for professional riders, who can log 30-hour plus weeks.
 The sheer volume provides the training stimulus and gives them the deep base of endurance fitness they require for the heavy racing load they have to contend with in-season.
 However, for amateur riders who are having to juggle work, family and other commitments and can only probably manage 5-15 hours weekly on the bike, sticking purely to low intensity isn’t the most effective way to train.
+You've also got to remember that pros are training for an extremely high volume season which even the most committed amateur won't come anywhere near.

 What should I do then?